FernandoAlarcon/Prueba-React-Tita/README.md

 Open the console
 # git clone

-This project was create for Fernando Alarcon, it a test for the company Tita Medica
+This project was create by Fernando Alarcon, it a test for the company Tita Medica

 ## cd file